rajgoel/course-scientific-programming/README.md

 ## E-Assignments

-A collection of online exercises is available at https://e-assignments.net.
+A collection of online assignments is available at https://e-assignments.net.
+You must **successfully complete at least 50%** of the e-Assignments **before the last session**.

 ## Grading

 Grading will be based to 100% on project work.

 > [!IMPORTANT]
-> Your project work will only be graded if you have successfully completed **at least 50% of the e-Assignments**.
+> Your project work will only be graded if you have successfully completed at least 50% of the e-Assignments.

 ## Bonus